Let's end this nonsense, please.

-So in that case, the introduction of VAR represents the first regressive offside change in the game’s history.
+So in that case, VAR's Interpretation of offside represents the first regressive offside change in the game’s history.
 And make no mistake, that’s what this is, a regression.
-The offside decisions awarded against Raheem Sterling at West Ham in August and Son at Leicester in September don’t represent the concept of a sport eliminating errors, rather, simply not understanding them.
+The offside decision awarded against Ayew is just the latest of many wrong-headed calls by officials actively hunting for something that will disqualify a goal.
+This is no longer about about eliminating errors, but rather finding them instead.

 BUT OFFSIDE IS OFFSIDE!

 No, it really isn't.
-Goal-line technology has been immensely beneficial because of the binary nature of the result; it’s either over the line, or it is not.
+Goal-line technology has been immensely beneficial because of the binary nature of the result (Sheffield United aberration aside); it’s either over the line, or it is not.
 Cameras can capture that and we see, quite clearly, whether it’s a zero or a one.
 So can the referee, within seconds, and we move on.

 Furthermore, the definition of ‘when a ball is played’ is fine and normal when activated in real time with human eyes (though over the years we have been happy to accept that linesmen can simultaneously look in two places at once, at the moment of the pass and the position of the forward - almost physically impossible) but the rule was never sense tested to the minutiae with which it is being vigorously applied.